 We will refer to the distribution of \(X\) as the Hida distribution with parameter \(\alpha\).
 Random variable \(X\) maximizes entropy over all random variables \(Y\) in \([0, 1/2)\) with \(\E[Y / (1 - 2 Y)] = 1 / \alpha\).

-Open the simulation of the Hida distribution.
+The app below is a simulation of the Hida distribution.
 The probability density function displayed is the ordinary one, with respect to Lebesgue measure.
-Vary the rate parameter \(\alpha\) and note the shape of the density function.
-Run the simulation and compare the empirical density function to the probability density function.
+The rate parameter \(\alpha\) can be varied with the scrollbar.

 Suppose again that \(X\) has the exponential distribution on \( ([0, 1/2), \oplus) \) with rate parameter \(\alpha \in (0, \infty) \) and that \(\bs Y = (Y_1, Y_2, \ldots)\) is the random walk associated with \(X\).
 For \(n \in \N_+\),